andrewchambers/bupstash/README.md

 - Efficient deduplication - Bupstash can store hundreds of encrypted directory snapshots using a fraction of the space encrypted tarballs would require.

+- Strong privacy - Data is encrypted client side and the repository never needs has access to the decryption keys.

 - Offline decryption keys - Backups do not require the decryption key be anywhere near an at-risk server or computer.

 - Key/value tagging with search - all while keeping the tags fully encrypted.